GearHost/Docs/CSR - certificate signing request.md

 ----------

-**A)** Your order will start processing, and you will receive an e-mail from digicert.
+**A)** Your order will start processing, and you will receive an e-mail from Digicert.
 Please check their e-mail and approve their terms and conditions.
 It's also possible that they will contact you directly and request  further verification from you.
-After this is done, they will proceed with providing your the domain certificate via e-mail.
-Please click [here](http://example.org) to proceed with the next step.
+After this is done, they will proceed with providing your the certificate via e-mail.
+Please click [here](https://www.gearhost.com/documentation/upload-certificate) to proceed with the next step.